• Skip to primary navigation

 Add the soup and sour cream to the cooked chicken and caramelized onions.

-Whether you make this outside or inside, this baked chicken recipe is a satisfying one-pot main course for dinner.
+Whether you make this outside in a cast iron Dutch Oven or inside, this baked chicken recipe is a satisfying one-pot main course for dinner.
 The creamy sauce is delicious served with white rice, brown rice or even a wild rice mix.
-But you could keep things really simple and serve it with a baked potato or even toast.
-Whatever is your personal preference will taste great.
-Whether you use boneless skinless chicken breast halves, chicken tenders or even boneless skinless chicken thighs, you'll have a winner, winner chicken dinner.
-One note, I've not made this using pre-cooked rotisserie chicken and I haven't used the slow cooker.
-I recommend baking either in the oven or a Dutch Oven for this recipe.
+But, you could keep things really simple and serve it with a baked potato or even toast.

 Chicken and onions cooking in a Dutch Oven